abikirkham/the-soul-train/README.md

 Following the correct structure provided by the LoveRunning Project inout media by code institute but appyling it to my soundheaing section- ensureing i was following the right path and covering all bases, ensuring it worked by running this through on different browsers and passing through the W3C validator ensuring there were no errors.
 Also testing on different browsers and devices to ensure this pulled through on all.

-### Scenario Three - Sizing on images on different screen sizes
+## Unfixed Errors

-With the support and guidance with the communities on slack and from tutors at code institute providing my with all information on how to adjust the images form not only moving different sizes but also not stretching or pixalting, advices as seen from the images below.
+With the support and guidance with the communities on slack and from tutors at code institute providing my with all information on how to adjust the images on multi sized screens to fit in the containers.
 ![Advice](docs/README-images/advice.jpg)

 # Validator Testing